juanenmellare/elsa-cli/README.md

 ## Install

-Grant permits, move "elsa.py" file in /usr/local/bin and rename it as "elsa" withoud the ".py" extension
+Grant permits, move "elsa.py" file in /usr/local/bin and rename it as "elsa" withoud the ".py" extension.
 ```bash
 cd elsa-cli
 chmod a+x elsa.py